microsoft/WhatTheHack/015-Serverless/Student/Challenge-03.md

       * Database ID created above `LicensePlates`
       * Container ID `NeedsManualReview`
       * Partition key : **`/fileName`**
-1. Create a storage account (refer to this one as INIT)
+- Create a storage account (refer to this one as INIT)
     * Create a container `images`
     * Create a container `export`
-1. Create a function app (put `App` in the name)
+- Create a function app (put `App` in the name)
     * For your tollbooth app, consumption plan, .NET runtime stack
     * Create new storage and disable application insights
-1. Create a function app (put `Events` in the name)
+- Create a function app (put `Events` in the name)
     * For your tollbooth events, consumption plan, Node.js runtime stack
     * Create new storage and disable application insights
-1. Create an Event Grid Topic (leave schema as Event Grid Schema)
+- Create an Event Grid Topic (leave schema as Event Grid Schema)
-1. Create a Computer Vision API service (S1 pricing tier)
+- Create a Computer Vision API service (S1 pricing tier)
-1. Create a Key Vault
+- Create a Key Vault
     * Pricing Tier : Standard
     * Create Secrets According to below
-1. Learn how you'll configure your Tollbooth app to use KeyVault for secrets
+- Learn how you will configure your Tollbooth app to use KeyVault for secrets

     |                          |                                                                                                                                                             |
     | ------------------------ | :---------------------------------------------------------------------------------------------------------------------------------------------------------: |